How to start a bounce house business and get jumping

 - Draft a preliminary budget that outlines your expected costs for one bounce house, insurance, and a business license.

-Forming a Limited Liability Company (LLC) is a popular choice.
-It protects your personal assets if someone sues the business.
+You need a Limited Liability Company, an Employer Identification Number, a general business license, and any state amusement ride permits required for inflatables.
+Forming an LLC protects your personal assets if someone sues the business.
 Profits and losses pass through to your personal tax return, which simplifies your accounting compared to a corporation.
-You can file for an LLC online.
+You can file for an LLC online through your state's Secretary of State website.

 Secure your permits and tax ID